Chinatown, Philadelphia: History

+19th century

+Philadelphia's Chinatown has its roots in the displacement of Chinese Americans from the American West following the completion of the first transcontinental railroad in 1869.
+Violence and intimidation against Chinese laborers intensified due to the over-saturated labor market and drove many to eastern cities, including Philadelphia.The first Chinese immigrants to Philadelphia were largely young men who had left their families in China in search of work.
+In Chinatown, they were able to form communities and find social support with extended kin and through cultural associations.
+Passage of the Chinese Exclusion Act in 1882 further isolated Chinese laborers from their families, who could no longer join them in America, and denied them the ability to obtain naturalized citizenship, preventing their assimilation.

-In the mid-late 19th century, Cantonese immigrants to Philadelphia opened laundries and restaurants in an area near Philadelphia's commercial wharves.
+In postbellum Philadelphia, which was renowned for its manufacturing industries, Chinese men were excluded from the industrial workforce and opened laundries and restaurants in an area near Philadelphia's commercial wharves.
 This led to the start of Philadelphia's Chinatown.
 The first business was a laundry owned by Lee Fong at 913 Race Street; it opened in 1871.

+20th century

 In the following years, Chinatown consisted of ethnic Chinese businesses clustered around the 900 block of Race Street.

-Before the mid-1960s it consisted of several restaurants and one grocery store.
+Prior to the mid-1960s, it consisted of several restaurants and one grocery store.

 In the mid-1960s, large numbers of families began moving to Chinatown.
 During various periods of urban renewal, starting in the 1960s, portions of Chinatown were razed for the construction of the Vine Street Expressway and the Pennsylvania Convention Center.
 The Philadelphia Chinatown Development Corporation was formed in 1968.
 This gave community and business leaders more say in matters of local development.

 In the late 1990s, the Philadelphia Phillies baseball team was hoping to build a new ballpark in downtown Philadelphia to replace the aging Veterans Stadium in South Philadelphia.
 Several locations were considered, including 12th and Vine Streets, just north of the Vine Street Expressway.
 The Philadelphia Chinatown Development Corporation mounted an intense opposition to the ballpark plans.
 Residents were concerned that the ballpark would destroy Chinatown.
 The PCDC staged protests and rallies that united neighborhood groups, religious, labor, ethnic, and political groups.
 Eventually the Phillies built Citizens Bank Park at the South Philadelphia Sports Complex, which opened in 2004.
-In years leading up to 1998, businesses catering to other immigrants from East and Southeast Asian countries, like Korea, Thailand, and Vietnam, opened in Chinatown.
+In years leading up to 1998, businesses catering to other immigrants from East and Southeast Asian countries, like South Korea, Thailand, and Vietnam, opened in Chinatown.